Long Range Rifle Classes – Journey to a Mile –

 Kevin is a natural teacher with an engineer’s mind and is able to explain complex topics in an understandable manner.
 Elden has been an active shooter for most of his VERY long life and loves hosting competitions and helping others learn.

-Day 3 is in the field with Shepard Humphries and other instructors and is similar to Nomad Rifleman.
+Day 3 of our private long range precision rifle training is in the field with Shepard Humphries and other instructors and is similar to Nomad Rifleman.
 We will learn to range targets from 500 to 2200 yards, estimate wind and then we will hit them or miss them, and learn from either!

 Gear / Equipment List: